THINKING AND THE 7 SYSTEM

-Level three adds another layer to the brain in which one thinks about Level One and Level Two.
-In other words, one thinks about nourishing or tropism, and one thinks about one’s feelings and emotions, but for this reason is less affected by the physical needs and emotional ups and downs of the body.
+Level three adds another layer to the thinking.
+One thinks about nourishing or tropism and one thinks about one’s feelings and emotions.
+However, by thinking about them one is less affected by the physical needs and emotional ups and downs of the body.

 Logical thinking is a more adult human level.
-It often begins around the age of 5 to 10, and develops more with age and experience.
+It often begins around the age of 5 to 10 and it should develop a lot more with age and experience.

 Even getting a computer to do all this is quite a task.
 Computer experts call it artificial intelligence, and it is a research area that is still not too well developed on earth.